Understanding Tenant Eviction in Belgium (2025)

 Notice and Notification

 The first step for a landlord is to notify the tenant of the lease termination.
 Depending on the lease duration, notice periods differ.
-For a nine-year lease, a six-month notice is generally required.
-In the case of a short-term lease (three years or less), the notice period is three months.
-These timelines are stipulated by the tenancy law, notably article 3, §4 of the law on principal residence leases of February 20, 1991.
+For a nine-year lease, a three-month notice is generally required.
+In the case of a short-term lease (three years or less), the notice period is one month for leases concluded after January 1, 2023.
+These timelines are stipulated by the tenancy law, notably the Law of February 6, 1991 on the tenancy of buildings intended for lease.

 Judicial Timelines